VulnerabilityHistoryProject/vulnerabilities/CHORES.md

 * Nothing way too broad where 80% of vulnerabilities would be in it (e.g. `src`)
 * No source code files.
 A subsystem is larger than a single file.
 * This doesn't have to be a directory, but people often infer them from directories
+* Not _too similar_ to another subsystem.
+Use your best judgment here.

 When you find a correction, find the original YML file(s) that reference the subsystem and correct them.
 An easy way to do this is to open up your local `vulnerabilities` repo in VS Code and use `Find in Files` under `Edit` to search for the string you want.